sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Dynamic Rename
 ----------------------

-Below is a sample workflow which contains Dynamic Rename processor in Fire Insights.
+Below is a sample workflow which contains Dynamic Rename processor in Sparkflows.
 It demonstrates the usage of the Dynamic Rename Node to rename columns using custom names or bulk rename operations.

 It does the following processing of data: